 Chiropractic care involves special techniques to adjust your spinal discs.
 Meanwhile, acupuncture includes inserting tiny needles into your injury area to trigger particular points in your body for pain management.
 Your doctor may also suggest different massages to release tension from your spine, arm, neck, and legs.

 Your physical therapist will likely recommend you at-home exercises in combination with physical therapy.
 These exercises are low-impact but effective for core muscle strengthening.

-Cardio exercises, such as elliptical, walking, biking, and swimming, are very effective for spinal disc-related issues.
+Cardio exercises like elliptical, walking, biking, and swimming are effective for spinal disc-related issues.
 They increase your blood flow and support your muscles without putting stress on the spine.
 You may also feel a good change in your weight.
 This will also reduce pressure from your spine.

-To avoid muscle cramps and stiffness, your physical therapist will ask you to pair your at-home exercises with stretching.
+Your physical therapist will ask you to pair your at-home exercises with stretching to avoid muscle cramps and stiffness.